Maybe you’re a registered nurse who is starting to feel bored working at the same hospital day after day.

 Because they’re hard to fill, they are often in need of extra staff.

-As a short-term travel nurse, you can take on a remote position and be on your way after the average contract length of 13 weeks.
+As a short-term travel nurse, you can take on a remote position for a limited time and then be on your way to a new assignment in a matter of weeks — maybe another short-term assignment or a typical 13-week assignment.

 Reason #3: Unexpected Fluctuation in Staffing or Patient Loads: 4 Crisis Scenarios